It is essential that you carefully read and understand the following important notices. If you have any questions, please ask us.

 Many policies exclude cover for an interest in the insured property held by someone other then the insured, unless that interest is specifically noted in the policy.
 For example, if property is jointly owned, or subject to finance, the interest of a third party such as the joint owner or financier may be excluded if it is not specifically noted on the policy.
 If you want the interest of any third party to be covered, please let us know, so that we can ask the insurer to note that party’s interest on the policy.

 If a policy is cancelled before the expiry of the period of insurance, we reserve the right to refund the net return premium we received from the insurer or have a cancellation fee charged to offset the insurers deduction of commission.
 Please ask us for any additional information you require about our remuneration or cancellation policy.

 If you have any complaints about the service provided to you, you should contact us and tell us about your complaint.
-If the complaint cannot be resolved to your satisfaction within 45 business days, you have the right to refer the matter to the Financial Ombudsman Services Australia (FOS).
-We will provide you with further details about FOS upon lodging your dispute with us, or at any time upon your request.
+If the complaint cannot be resolved to your satisfaction within 45 business days, you have the right to refer the matter to the Australian Financial Complaints Authority (AFCA).
+We will provide you with further details about AFCA upon lodging your dispute with us, or at any time upon your request.